cierelabs/json-complete/README.md

 * Add top-level error handling to the functions to handle encoding / decoding problems
 * Create more meaningful error messages, especially for the decoder.
 * Because ArrayBuffer types are always filled, never sparse, simplify the encoding by removing the explicit index encoding
+* Same with Arrays, up to the sparse point
+* Since special value types don't actually check for null, remove the null key.
+* Write helper to extract buffer from encoded Blob/File objects on Node
+* Write helper to encode buffer into Blob or File objects on Node
+* Error type
+* Arguments
+* SharedArrayBuffer
+* ArrayBuffer
+* Generator
+* GeneratorFunction
+* AsyncFunction
+* Proxy???